gromacs/gromacs/docs/release-notes/2025/major/features.rst

 ``-plumed`` option of the ``gmx mdrun`` command, followed by the path to a PLUMED input file.
 This can be done **without the need to apply a patch** as in previous |Gromacs| versions.
 Importantly, this interface is not feature complete, see :ref:`the section in the manual <plumed>` for the details.

+Support for amino-acid-specific energy correction maps (CMAPs)
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Previously, energy correction map (CMAP) types could only be specified using atom types and were applied to atoms in an amino-acid-agnostic way.
+CMAP types can now be specified using both atom types and residue types, which enables support for recent Amber force fields (ff19SB and later versions).

+:issue:`4430`